Susser Petroleum jumps on NYSE debut

 Other Texas-based energy companies such as Energy & Exploration Partners Inc and Alon USA Partners LP have also filed registration statements with U.S. regulators.

-Susser Petroleum units closed up 12 percent at $22.91 on the New York Stock Exchange on Thursday.
+Susser Petroleum units were up 11.5 percent at $22.86 on the New York Stock Exchange on Thursday, after touching a high of $23.81.